 Instead of receiving premium stat pay, employees in Ontario can choose to receive:

-• Regular wages for hours worked on the stat holiday
+- Regular wages for hours worked on the statutory holiday

-The employer must provide the employee written notice before the holiday outlining the substitute day.
+The employer must provide the employee with written notice before the holiday outlining the substitute day.

 This gives the employees in Ontario another day to enjoy and celebrate the occasion of that statutory holiday.